beech

-How to Sign “spruce” in British Sign Language — Step-by-Step Guide
+How to Sign “beech” in British Sign Language - Step-by-Step

 Step 1: Handshape